pablolongan/pablolongan.github.io/_posts/2026-05-03-Example_Post.md

 ---

 {: .box-note}
-**Executive Summary:** After reviewing the recent publication in *Heliyon* (2024), this post breaks down how cloud computing is not just a storage solution, but a transformative force in genomics, drug discovery, and clinical security.
+**Executive Summary:** After reviewing the publication in *Heliyon* (2024), this post breaks down how cloud computing is not just a storage solution, but a transformative force in genomics, drug discovery, and clinical security.

 ## The Paradigm Shift in Biomedical Research

-According to the recent review by **Sachdeva et al. (2024)**, the transition to cloud computing addresses a critical deficiency in local computing power.
+According to the review by **Sachdeva et al. (2024)**, the transition to cloud computing addresses a critical deficiency in local computing power.
 The "Cloud" has evolved into a "one-stop plan" where the computer is carried to the data, rather than the traditional, sluggish workflow of downloading massive datasets to local stations.

 ### Key Cloud Applications in Life Sciences